 Hence, the betting odds for the real-life race are a lot more diverse, as the best bookies will feature each-way Grand National betting, outright bets, and will also offering odds on forecast, tricast, system bets and many other types of wager on the signature race of jumps racing.

-For the sixth consecutive year, Inspired Entertainment is producing the four mile Virtual Grand National race to predict the outcome of the 2022 Grand National.
+For the seventh consecutive year, Inspired Entertainment is producing the four mile Virtual Grand National race to predict the outcome of the 2023 Grand National.

 You can also watch online via ITV Hub.